 While Alfred keeps your Events and Moments in the Cloud, we still need some local storage to generate snapshots and perform other basic actions on your device.

-For Android devices, Alfred requires 24-25 MB.
-If your device runs on Android 7.0 and up, Alfred will need around 40 MB of local storage to run all the APIs.
+(If your device runs on Android 7.0 and up, Alfred will need around 40 MB of local storage to run all the APIs)

-For iOS devices, Alfred could take up anywhere from 24-32 MB of storage.
+- iOS devices: Alfred could take up anywhere from 24-32 MB of storage

 1. Both Camera and Viewer devices need internet connections

 Both the Camera device and the Viewer device need internet connections for Alfred to work right.
 The Camera device must always have a stable internet connection to run Motion Detection, record videos, and upload videos onto the Cloud.
-The Viewer device requires internet connection to receive notifications, watch Live streaming, or play a Motion Detection video.
+The Viewer device requires an internet connection to receive notifications, watch Live streaming, or play a Motion Detection video.

-Most of our users connect their Camera devices to their WiFi at home and use their Viewer device on mobile network or office network.
+Most of our users connect their Camera devices to their WiFi at home and use their Viewer devices on mobile networks or office networks.
 Please note that while your device may be connected to the WiFi, WiFi signal is not evenly-distributed and constant at all times.
 You can use Connection Report to check on and improve your WiFi signal.
 You can also find an area with the strongest signal with the WiFi Analyzer app.

 Additionally, you can: